olon1993/Breakout/README.md

 Features to Add:

 1) More dynamic reflection angle
-2) Score/Points
-3) Credits Screen
+2) Credits Screen
-4) Menu with Play/High Score Board/Options/Credits buttons
+3) Menu with Play/High Score Board/Options/Credits buttons
-5) High Score Board Screen
+4) High Score Board Screen
-6) Options Screen
+5) Options Screen
-7) Player "Lives"
+6) Player "Lives"

 Version History

-V0.7) The game now has a second level, background music, and sound effects!
+V0.7) The game now has a second level, background music, sound effects, and score!

 V0.6) The game works on a very basic level.
 There is only one level in the game and the ball only reflects at a 90 degree angle.